UWG’s Wolfie featured in new children’s book

 “We hope young readers enjoy this story of Wolfie’s growth from a timid pup to the enthusiastic, charismatic UWG mascot he is today,” said UWG First Lady Dr. Tressa Kelly, who inspired the book’s conception and spearheaded the project.
 “More than that, though, I hope it inspires them to dream about what college they will one day attend and how that decision will impact the rest of their lives.”

-Kelly added that 100 percent of the book’s proceeds will support student scholarships at UWG.
+Kelly added that 100% of the book’s proceeds will support student scholarships at UWG.

 “All proceeds of ‘Wolfie Finds His Howl’ will go directly into the UWG scholarship fund so that generations of Wolves — maybe even the young readers who enjoy this book — will benefit from the educational experience that UWG provides,” she said.